ashayraut/oauth-transactiontokens-for-agents/draft-oauth-transaction-tokens-for-agents.md

    1. The agent application initiates a task based on an event or scheduled assignment.

    2. The agent application calls an external endpoint.
+OAuth challenge flow starts.

-   3. The agent application authenticates using an OAuth 2.0 [RFC6749](https://tools.ietf.org/html/rfc6749) access token.
+   3. The agent application authenticates using an OAuth 2.0 [RFC6749](https://tools.ietf.org/html/rfc6749).
+When an autonomous agent
+      (no human resource owner) needs to call another resource server using OAuth, it follows the Client Credentials Grant defined explicitly in [RFC6749](https://tools.ietf.org/html/rfc6749).

+   5. The agent application uses the access token to call the external endpoint.

-   4. The external endpoint submits the received access token to the Txn-Token Service.
+   7. The external endpoint submits the received access token to the Txn-Token Service.
+Note that this received access token is different rather the access token which external endpoint has available to call Txn-Token Service itself.
+So the received access token is actually a parameter required to call Txn-token Service

-   5. The Txn-Token Service validates the access token and extracts the actor and subject identities.
+   9. The Txn-Token Service validates the access token and extracts the actor and subject identities.

-   6. As specified in [OAUTH-TXN-TOKENS](https://drafts.oauth.net/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.html), the Txn-Token Service uses the access token's 'aud' claim to populate the Txn-Token's 'sub' claim.
+   10. As specified in [OAUTH-TXN-TOKENS](https://drafts.oauth.net/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.html), the Txn-Token Service uses the access token's 'aud' claim to populate the Txn-Token's 'sub' claim.

-   7. The Txn-Token Service copies the 'sub' field from within the access token's 'actor' claim to the Txn-Token's 'actor' context.
+   11. The Txn-Token Service copies the 'sub' field from within the access token's 'actor' claim to the Txn-Token's 'actor' context.
       Any nested structure is preserved.